Circular and climate neutral

 In the research programme ‘Towards a circular and climate-positive society’, Wageningen University & Research strives to develop new production systems for food and non-food products.
 We believe these systems should not only be circular and climate-neutral but should even have favourable effects on our climate.
 We conduct research that contributes to circular and climate-positive production systems on land and in water.

-Until the year 2022, we are working on the transition towards a circular a climate-positive society through three interlinked topics:
+We are working on the transition towards a circular a climate-positive society through four interlinked topics:

 1. Management of transitions